TotallyNotAHaxxer/MartianDefense-Golang-MDFiles/README.md

 > `init` functions can be declared in any source code file
 > `main` functions have to be placed in a .go source code file with the package of `main`

+# Module (Go Theory) | Intro

+Go has a different syntax and is kinda confusing for some people to get around so this module will be discussing theory within the Go programming language.

+> What is programatic theory?

+When it comes to programming, theory, is the study of concepts within a program or in this case specific programming language.
+Learning theory will help you learn the logical pathways for the language and understand how to piece new concepts together.

+> What will this module contain?

+This this is not CompSCI, Programatic, General or computational theory and rather a field that focuses on the prime aspects; This module will contain information about the Go programming language such as a file layout, module layout, type system, working with different structures, working with functions and so on from there.

+# Sub Page -> Go Theory |